 In the following 24 inspiring and beautiful examples, we will look at :

-1. How to use a variety of evergreens, colorful berries, seed pods,and branches to create outdoor planters and arrangements, with plants and cuttings which last for weeks and months!
+1. How to use a variety of evergreen plants and cuttings, colorful berries, seed pods, and branches to create winter planters and gorgeous Christmas outdoor decorations which last for weeks and months!

-2. How to add other decorative elements such as ribbons and ornaments to create beautiful Christmas planters.
+2. How to add other decorative elements such as ribbons and ornaments in winter planters to create beautiful Christmas outdoor decorations.

-3. How to choose pots and urns for these container gardens.
+3. How to choose pots and urns for these winter container gardens.

 The festive season will be upon us before we know it.
-These splendid outdoor planters will be such fun DIY projects to make for our Thanksgiving and Christmas decorations!
+These splendid winter planters will be such fun DIY projects to make for our Thanksgiving and Christmas outdoor decorations!

 ( Some of the helpful resources are affiliate links.
 Full disclosure here. )

 1 & 2.
-Best plants and cuttings for a winter outdoor planter.
+Best plants and cuttings for winter planters and Christmas outdoor decorations.

-Actually, you can create a mini version of these planters for a table decor centerpiece using the same elements!
-Below is a super easy Christmas centerpiece I made, and tutorial here!
+Actually, you can create a mini version of these planters for a Christmas table decor centerpiece using the same elements!

 3 & 4.
-Choosing containers for a winter outdoor planter.
+Choosing containers for outdoor winter planters.